 At a minimum, the Permittee shall maintain at the Facility the equipment specified in 20.4.1.500 NMAC (incorporating 40 CFR 264.32).
-Such equipment must include communication and fire suppression equipment in accordance with the requirements of 20.4.1.500 NMAC (incorporating 264.32(a)(b) and (c)).

 II.H.3 Testing and Maintenance of Equipment

 The Permittee shall test and maintain as necessary the Facility communications or alarm systems, fire protection equipment, spill control equipment, and decontamination equipment to assure its proper operation in time of emergency in compliance with 20.4.1.500 NMAC (incorporating 40 CFR 264.33).